Understanding DevSecOps: Uniting Development, Security, and Operations for Continuous, Secure Delivery

 - Iterate on training, tooling, and KPIs

-Common Challenges & Mitigations
+Common challenges & mitigations

-Start with non-blocking scans, demonstrate ROI through metrics, and integrate security tooling into familiar workflows. - False Positives Overload
+- Developer Resistance Start with non-blocking scans, demonstrate ROI through metrics, and integrate security tooling into familiar workflows.

-Apply risk-based filtering, whitelist acceptable patterns, and tune severity thresholds. - Pipeline Latency
+- False Positives Overload Apply risk-based filtering, whitelist acceptable patterns, and tune severity thresholds.

 DevSecOps is a cultural and technological shift that makes security everyone’s responsibility.
 By integrating security practices and tools across development, security, and operations: